Rhizomes, bulbs, corms and other roots

 Although the name may not be familiar to everyone, we're sure you've probably come across Rhizomes before.
 For example, potatoes, turmeric and ginger are all Rhizomes that you can eat!

-They're not exactly roots, instead, they're an extension of the plant stem that grow beneath the soil and produce nodes.
+They're not exactly roots, instead, they're an extension of the plant stem that grows beneath the soil and produces nodes.
 This allows the plant to survive unfavorable conditions and store nutrients, starch and proteins ready for the next growing season.

 Rhizomes also help make propagation very easy - you can just divide them and replant them to create a new plant.

-One popular houseplant that has Rhizomes is the ZZ Plant.
-These plants use their Rhizomes to help store water, which is part of what makes this plant so easy to care for.
+One popular houseplant that has rhizomes is the ZZ Plant.
+These plants use their Rhizomes to store water, which is part of what makes this plant so easy to care for.
 They can handle infrequent watering as they have their own backup store!